Lighthousekeeping

 Lighthousekeeping is a 2004 novel by Jeanette Winterson.
-The novel is the first in a seven novel cycle.
-The novel depicts the perilous unbalanced psychology of the narrating character Silver, who becomes an apprentice to a lighthouse keeper.
+The novel depicts the perilous unbalanced psychology of the narrating character Silver, who becomes an apprentice to a lighthouse keeper. and follows in Winterson's typically mythological and metaphorical writing, exploring themes of storytelling, love and history.

-The novel follows in Winterson's typically mythological and metaphorical writing, exploring themes of storytelling, love and history.
-The novel received mixed reviews, with some reviewers seeing it as a continuation of Winterson's success of as a literary writer, while others frustrated by her writing.
+The novel received mixed reviews, with some reviewers seeing it as a continuation of Winterson's success of as a literary writer, while others appeared frustrated by her writing.

 Themes

 Following in Virginia Woolf's metaphor of To the Lighthouse, the novel focuses on the lighthouse metaphor where "the continuous narrative of existence is a lie... there are lit-up moments, and the rest is dark."
 The novel has both a present-day narrative, and one which flashes back 100 years, exploring the views of Charles Darwin and Robert Louis Stevenson.
 In this context, The New York Times describes the novel focusing on two themes: storytelling and love.